Achraf-saadali/Food-Inspection/README.md

 ---

-# 16. Current Architecture
+# 16. Current Architecture (Detection Stage)

-The current implementation can be represented as:
+The current implementation of the detection stage can be represented as:

 ```text
                  ┌─────────────────────┐